SnellerInc/sneller/vm/README_DEV.md

   ADDQ  R10, DX                 // DX - a pointer to aggregate buffer
 ```

-Once we the have address to our data we update buffer as needed.
+Once we have the address to our data we update buffer as needed.
 We have 16
-inputs + buffer.
-For instance most simple aggregates use 16-byte buffers.
-The
+input values + buffer.
+For instance most simple aggregates use a 16-byte buffer.
-lower 8 bytes is used to store aggregation of new 16 inputs (interpreted either
+The lower 8 bytes is used to store aggregation of new 16 inputs (interpreted either
 as `int64` or `float64`), the higher 8 bytes is total number of rows processed
 (interpreted as `uint64`); for integer addition we execute something like
 that: